taltole/Templates_Match/README.md

 # Templates_Match

-TMatch will match template provided in library and measure distance between them.
+TMatch will look and match 2 templates, provided in library and measure the distance between them.
+This program was aimed and optimzed for low specs CPU.
+Using Basic computer vision
+(future plan will use robust NN based algorithm (using GPU)).

 ## Installation